angelsvirkov/graphql-mesh-batch-mutations/README.md

 }
 ```

 5. Go to the terminal output of the apollo gql server and check the `req.body`.
-There are 4 requests instead of one.
+There are 4 requests instead of 1.

+# Expected behavior

+The apollo gql server, which is a handler of the GQL Mesh, receives 1 request with all mutations inside of it.

 # Reason why it does not work